Preetam-Kr24/Guess-the-number/README.md

 # Guess-the-number
-Game to guess the random number.
+Multiplayer game to guess the number